open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 #### Consumer

-A "consumer" receives the message and acts upon it.
-It uses the context and data to execute some logic, which might lead to the occurrence of new messages.
+A "consumer" receives a message or a batch of messages and acts upon it.
+It uses the message's data to execute some logic, which might lead to the occurrence of new messages.

 The consumer receives, processes, and settles a message.